 Oltrarno

-- Best for: food lovers, couples, longer dinners, slower-paced trips.
+- Best for: couples, food lovers and slower-paced trips.

-- Avoid if: you want the simplest museum-focused base.
+- Avoid if: you want the quickest access to every museum.

 Santa Croce